robomotic/valueviz/README.md

 ### Rate limit

-All requests are rate limited to 10 requests per hour
+All requests are rate limited to 10 requests per hour.
+If you want to register for a full access API send me an email to investment [AT] robomotic [dot] com .
+You will receive an API key to add to the URL.

 We are setting up a paypal account for paid subscription without rates.